“This post may contain affiliate links. Please read my disclosure for more info.

 Yearly Savings: $1200

-Paying for a Gym Membership While Living Paycheck to Paycheck
+Paying for a Gym Membership While You're Living Paycheck to Paycheck

 I love working out and at least trying to stay in shape.
 But if you’re trying to trim your budget, there are alternatives to paying for a gym.